tendermint/go-amino/README.md

 one after the other, with no need to prefix each element with a key, index number nor typ3 byte.

-To declare that the List may contain nil elements, the Lists's element typ4 byte should set the 4th least-significant bit (the "pointer bit") to 1.
+To declare that the List may contain nil elements (e.g. the list "nillable"), the Lists's element typ4 byte should set the 4th least-significant bit (the "pointer bit") to 1.
 If (and only if) the pointer bit is 1, each element is prefixed by a 0x00 byte to declare that a non-nil item follows, or a 0x01 byte to declare that the next item is nil.
 Note that the byte values are flipped (typically 0 is used to denote nil).
 This is to open the possibility of supporting sparse encoding of nil lists in the future by encoding the number of nil items to skip as a uvarint.

+Nil slices, interfaces, and pointers are all encoded as nil in a nillable list.

+NOTE: A nil interface in a nillable list is encoded with a single byte 0x01, while a nil interface in a non-nillable list is encoded with two bytes 0x0000.

 ```golang
 type Item struct {